- Applying for Admission

 How much money should I budget for living expenses while studying at UC Berkeley?

-Does the law school offer financial aid?
+Does Berkeley Law offer financial aid?

-Is a deposit required from admitted students?
+Does Berkeley Law require a deposit from admitted students?

 Is it possible to specialize within the LL.M. program?